 My intellectual, professional, and clinical interests result from my intense passion for nursing, especially nursing education.
 I earned my AS Degree in Nursing in 2002 and finished my BSN.
 I am especially highly motivated because I am fascinated with research, particularly the aging process of our patients.
 I have also done a lot of extra reading on aging, the shrinking of the brain, for example, and how it reacts differently to medicine as we age.

 I have been involved in numerous community/religious service projects.
-I am the Assistant Boy Scout Committee Chairman, and I teach First Aid and BLS to local youth twice a year.
+I am the Assistant Boy Scout Committee Chairman, teaching First Aid and BLS to local youth twice yearly.
 After the earthquake, I went to Haiti for one month, part of one of the first medical support groups to get into some of the hardest-hit areas.
-I saw and did things that I NEVER thought I would, including amputations under a banana thatched roof, treating critical patients in a makeshift ICU with only a stethoscope and BP cuff, relying primarily on my critical thinking and knowledge of disease processes since we were working on with almost no technological support at all.
+I saw and did things that I NEVER thought I would, including amputations under a thatched banana roof, treating critical patients in a makeshift ICU with only a stethoscope and BP cuff, relying primarily on my critical thinking and knowledge of disease processes since we were working on with almost no technological support at all.
 Later, I was able to help educate Haitian nurses on IV insertion techniques, assessment skills, infection control measures, etc. My experience in Haiti helped me appreciate the importance of nurses educating patients more than ever.
 The experience changed me in numerous ways and taught me not to take living in the USA for granted.

-My volunteer work has helped me grow professionally and better appreciate the importance of treating the whole person, not just the disease.
-While still in high school, I started my healthcare career as a CNA in a nursing home and then in a trauma center, working towards my AS Degree online.
+My volunteer work has helped me grow professionally and better appreciate the importance of treating everyone, not just disease.
+While in high school, I started my healthcare career as a CNA in a nursing home and then in a trauma center, working towards my AS Degree online.
 I have faced many complex challenges along the way.
 I was forced to withdraw from several classes in my BSN program when my mom was diagnosed with stage 4 ovarian cancer.
 I know what it takes to learn and succeed in an online program.
 And I am profoundly dedicated to the nursing profession and the future of healthcare.

 I thank you for considering my application to your program.